ISO 27001 Certification - Everything You Need To Know

 These questions may include:

-• How are risks identified and assessed within your organization?
+• How are risks identified and assessed within your organisation?

 • How are employees trained on information security policies and procedures?